Praveen-Pasumarthi/Praveen-Pasumarthi/README.md

 # 🚀 About Me

 - 📱 Building mobile-first apps for iOS and Android
+- 📿 Co-founder of Japam, a shipped mobile app with 10,000+ downloads on the Play Store
 - 🎮 Creating interactive games, physics puzzles, and browser/mobile experiments
 - 🤖 Exploring AI-assisted product ideas like pose tracking, readiness scoring, and local-first health tools
 - ⚙️ Working across Flutter, React Native, Expo, Unity, Flame, Capacitor, and TypeScript